alexandrosb88/home_insurance_quote_generator/README.md

 ## Notes

 - The app could be adapted for use with business products as well
-- Other automations could be implemented based on the user's needs and underwriting rules
+- Libre office and xls files were employed
 - .ODS and .XLSX files could be utilized (minor changes in the code are necessary)